This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-Cereal products contain a very high carbohydrate and sugar content.
-Pseudo-cereals, like quinoa, does not include gluten, but they contain many anti-nutrients that negatively affect gut health.
+Cereal products contain very high carbohydrate and sugar content.
+Pseudo-cereals, like quinoa, do not include gluten, but they contain many anti-nutrients that negatively affect gut health.

 Most cereals consist of short-chain carbohydrates.
 Sugar also has only two chain links.

-Gluten found in barley, wheat, and rye can cause celiac disease and other digestive problems?
+Avoid gluten found in barley, wheat, and rye as it can cause celiac disease and other digestive problems?

-There are disadvantages of eating dairy products with one of the primary consequences of lactose intolerance.
+There are disadvantages to eating dairy products with one of the primary consequences of lactose intolerance.

 Anyone with lactose intolerance should completely avoid dairy products.
 Other common symptoms such as diarrhea, flatulence, and stomach cramps, are not the only signs of possible lactose intolerance.